-PAGEBREAK

 Estimating the effect of the 2005 change in BCG policy in England: A retrospective cohort study

 INTRODUCTION

 In 2005 England changed its Bacillus Calmette–Guérin (BCG) vaccination policy against tuberculosis (TB) from a universal programme aimed at 13 and 14 year olds to a targeted programme aimed at high-risk neonates.
 High risk babies are identified by local TB incidence and by the parents’ and grandparents’ country of origin.
-The change in policy was motivated by evidence of reduced TB transmission,(1–3) and high effectiveness of the BCG vaccine in children,(4–6) and variable effectiveness in adults.(7) Little work has been done to evaluate the impact of this change in vaccination policy.
+The change in policy was motivated by evidence of reduced TB transmission[1–3], and high effectiveness of the BCG vaccine in children[4–6], and variable effectiveness in adults[7].
+Little work has been done to evaluate the impact of this change in vaccination policy.

-Globally, several countries with low TB incidence have moved from universal vaccination, either of those at school-age or neonates, to targeted vaccination of neonates considered at high-risk of TB.(8) In Sweden, which discontinued universal vaccination of neonates in favour of targeted vaccination of those at high risk, incidence rates in Swedish-born children increased slightly after the change in policy.
-(9) In France, which also switched from universal vaccination of neonates to targeted vaccination of those at high-risk, a study found that targeted vaccination of neonates may have reduced coverage in those most at risk.(10)
+Globally, several countries with low TB incidence have moved from universal vaccination, either of those at school-age or neonates, to targeted vaccination of neonates considered at high-risk of TB[7].In Sweden, which discontinued universal vaccination of neonates in favour of targeted vaccination of those at high risk, incidence rates in Swedish-born children increased slightly after the change in policy[8].
+In France, which also switched from universal vaccination of children to targeted vaccination of those at high-risk, a study found that targeted vaccination may have reduced coverage in those most at risk[9].

-The number of TB notifications in England increased from 6929 in 2004 to 8280 in 2011 but has since declined to 5137 in 2017.(1) A recent study found that this reduction may be linked to improved TB interventions.(11) Directly linking trends in TB incidence to transmission is complex because after an initial infection an individual may either develop active disease, or enter a latent stage which then may later develop into active disease.
+The number of TB notifications in England increased from 6929 in 2004 to 8280 in 2011 but has since declined to 5137 in 2017[1].
+A recent study found that this reduction may be linked to improved TB interventions[10].
+Directly linking trends in TB incidence to transmission is complex because after an initial infection an individual may either develop active disease, or enter a latent stage which then may later develop into active disease.
 Incidence in children is a proxy of TB transmission, because any active TB disease in this population is attributable to recent transmission.
-Using this approach it is thought that TB transmission has been falling in England for the last 5 years, a notion supported by strain typing.(1) However, this does not take into account the change in BCG policy, which is likely to have reduced incidence rates in children.
+Using this approach it is thought that TB transmission has been falling in England for the last 5 years, a notion supported by strain typing[1].
+However, this does not take into account the change in BCG policy, which is likely to have reduced incidence rates in children.

-Although the long term effects of BCG vaccination such as reducing the reactivation of latent cases and decreasing on-wards transmission are not readily detectable over short time scales the direct effects of vaccination on incidence rates can be estimated in vaccinated populations, when compared to comparable unvaccinated populations.(12) Here, We aimed to estimate the impact of the 2005 change in BCG policy on incidence rates, in both the UK and non-UK born populations, directly affected by it.
+Although the long term effects of BCG vaccination such as reducing the reactivation of latent cases and decreasing on-wards transmission are not readily detectable over short time scales the direct effects of vaccination on incidence rates can be estimated in vaccinated populations, when compared to comparable unvaccinated populations[11].
+Here, We aimed to estimate the impact of the 2005 change in BCG policy on incidence rates, in both the UK and non-UK born populations, directly affected by it.